chrisnoonan98675/site/xl-testview/how-to/install-xl-testview-as-a-service.markdown

 ---
 title: Install XL TestView as a service
+categories:
+- xl-testview
+subject:
-Subject: Installation
+- Installation
+tags:
+- system administration
+- installation
 ---

+## Microsoft Windows

+To run XL TestView as a service on Microsoft Windows, use a service runner.

+## Linux

-XL TestView provides no features out of the box to configure it as a service.
+To run XL TestView as a service on Linux, use `systemd`.

-For Windows, a service runner can be used.

-# Linux

-For Linux, there exist a number of configuration systems.

-## Systemd

 Create user and a group named `xlt`.
-The directory containing XL TestView (`/opt/xl-testview` in the example below) should be owned by this user/group, along with all the files it contains.
+The directory containing XL TestView (`/opt/xl-testview` in the example below) should be owned by this user/group, along with all of the files it contains.

-Create a file `/lib/systemd/system/xl-testview.service` with the following content:
+Create a `/lib/systemd/system/xl-testview.service` file with the following content:

     [Unit]
     Description=XL TestView